blackavec/tweets-location/README.md

 # To run the webpack for production
 $ make webpack-prod

+# To Run Migration on docker compose
+docker-migration
 ```
 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!